Pitbuei/Sites_Litera/README.md

 # Sites_Litera

-1. Ready site for sale
-2. Possibility to change the theme
+1. Possibility to change the theme
-3. Database: MySQL
+2. Database: MySQL